 Marcel — and Deborah — both start to receive threats related to Susan’s death.
 But is she really dead?
 And who is Robert (Hilton) and why is he perving all over our girl?

 While this isn’t the best giallo you’ve ever seen, you get to see Baker in — and out — of some insane fashions.
 There’s a bonkers outdoor twister scene set to some cool jazz and a nightclub with pop art all over the walls, including Batman and several sculptures of Cybermen from Dr. Who.
-The whole mood and tone is perfect.
+The whole mood and tone are totally perfect.

 Ah man.
 If only all films were this sumptuous.
 And sounded this great, thanks to a score by Nora Orlandi.
 You may know her from the song “Dies Irae”, which was in The Strange Vice of Mrs. Wardh and Quentin Tarantino’s Kill Bill: Volume 2.